Risk management concepts and the CISSP (part 1) [updated 2021]

 - Comprehensive list of all possible and significant threats

 - Probability of the occurrence rate of each threat

-- Loss potential the company can endure per threat in a 12-month time span
+- Loss potential the company can endure per threat in 12 months

 Risk analysis can be divided into two major types:

-As far as CISSP is concerned, the candidate must know all the core element of risk management that also includes control.
-Risk Control is a safeguard or countermeasure that reduces risk associated with a specific threat.
+As far as CISSP is concerned, the candidate must know all the core elements of risk management that include control.
+Risk control is a safeguard or countermeasure that reduces the risk associated with a specific threat.
 The absence of a safeguard against a threat creates vulnerability and increases the risk.

 Risk control can be done through one of three general remedies: